-Kyle Fraser is an associate professor in the Foundation Year and History of Science and Technology Programmes.
-He is a former director of Foundation Year and has served for a number of years as the coordinator of the ancient section of the programme.
-He also teaches courses on the history of magic, alchemy and esotericism in the History of Science and Early Modern Studies Programmes.
+Kyle Fraser is an associate professor in the Foundation Year and History of Science and Technology Programs.
+He is a former director of Foundation Year and has served for a number of years as the coordinator of the ancient section of the program.
+He also teaches courses on the history of magic, alchemy and esotericism in the History of Science and Early Modern Studies Programs.
 Dr. Fraser is a King’s College alumnus, having graduated with a BA in 1993.
 He went on to receive his PhD in classics (ancient philosophy) from Cambridge in 2000, after earning an MA from the classics department at Dalhousie University.
-He initially came to King’s in 1998 as a teaching fellow in the Foundation Year Programme.
+He initially came to King’s in 1998 as a teaching fellow in the Foundation Year Program.
 Dr. Fraser is also appointed as adjunct professor in the Dalhousie department of classics.

 Selected Recent Publications

 - “Distilling Nature’s Secrets: The Sacred Art of Alchemy.”
 The Oxford Handbook of Science and Medicine in the Classical World.
 Ed.
 Paul Keyser & John Scarborough.
 Oxford University Press (forthcoming 2017).

 - “Alchemy: Reflections on the Sacred Art in a Secular Age,” The Alpine Review, Issue 3 (2016).

 - “Magic in Roman Antiquity: The Imperial Period.”
 The Cambridge History of Magic and Witchcraft in the West.
 Ed.
 David Collins.
 Cambridge University Press (2015)

 - “Alchemy,” in M. Gagarin (ed), Oxford Encyclopedia of Ancient Greece and Rome Oxford University Press (2010)